someobserver/recurgence/math/01-axiomatic-foundation/index.md

 ---

-### **Axiom 0: The Immortality of Wisdom**
+### **Axiom 0: Self-Governance**
-Immortality must mean something larger and less vulnerable than any individual: emergent wisdom, coherence, and knowledge—released into the manifold with humility and awe, ***to echo without an author***.
+What endures is not its author, but its pattern.
+Coherence released with humility becomes wisdom that persists.

 ---